Exploring Lite-Brite Functionality

 changeDotColor

-- Line 15: We change the color of the dot that was clicked on, to the color stored in the
+function and pass in the event as a parameter, which in this case will be a click. - Line 7: We change the background color of the dot that was clicked on, to the color stored in the

 activeColor